 All Transactions Budget:

 You can also select if you want to budget for savings (positive cash flow, such as income) or budget for negative cash flow, such as expenses.
 Set a name for the budget, color, budget amount, and the start day and period.

 The cycle of a budget will always reset and past budget periods can be viewed.
-If you want your budget to start on the 21st of the month, select any date with the day of the 21 (e.g., September 21).
+If you want a monthly repetitive budget to start on the 21st of the month, select any date with the day of the 21 (e.g., September 21) and [ / 1 month ] as the time frame.
 Cashew will show you the current period based on the current date from the start date you set.

 To set the period, you can choose a custom budget period (time range) or an automatically recurring cycle, such as every 2 weeks or every month.